If you purchase through links on this page, we may earn an affiliate commission - full affiliate disclosure.

 What to use:

-My recommendation: External hard drive + cloud backup.
+Recommendation: External hard drive + cloud backup.
 Belt and suspenders approach.

 Common Mistakes to Avoid